pehecoro/pehecoro.github.io/README.md

-This project is just for learn!

-so.. don't wait for something really cool

-Basically i'll learn HTML 4 or who knows 5..
+Basically i'm learning HTML 5 and helping people with another contents.

-I accept any help!
+I appreciate any help!